cfech/aws-solutions-architect-associate/README.md

         - ETL jobs that you define use the data catalog tables as sources and targets

 ### Query S3 ALB Access Logs with Athena ###
+- Before running queries in `Athena` we must set the `query results bucket`

 ### Amazon OpenSearch Service (ElasticSearch)
 ![text](./images/db-and-analytics/elastisearch-1.png)